 - Chest stretch – stand in a doorway and put both hands on either side of the door about head level.
 Lean forward until you feel a light stretch in your chest.
 Hold about 30 seconds and do 2-3 times.

 - Neck stretch – look down and towards your armpit.
 Keep your chin tucked towards your Adam’s apple.
 You will feel a stretch from the top of your neck to your shoulder blade.
 You can use the hand on the side you are looking towards for a light pull for an increased stretch.
-Hold 30-60 seconds each side.
+Hold 30-60 seconds on each side.

 All of these neck exercises at work should help relieve some pain for you.
-As always, a Physical Therapist can help you with all of these exercises and stretches and to keep your neck pain at work away.
+As always, a Physical Therapist can help you with all of these exercises and stretches and keep your neck pain at work away.
 If you think you have more than just minor neck pain from sitting at your desk and these exercises don’t improve your pain, the Jacksonville Orthopaedic Institute can help.
-We have board certified spine specialists and therapists to help you with your neck pain.
+We have board-certified spine specialists and therapists to help you with your neck pain.

 To schedule an appointment with one of our Orthopedic Doctors, call JOI-2000, schedule online, or click the link below.